 The Use of Gore to Drive Audience Engagement

 The entirety of Robocop relies on two things: that viewers will understand and be entertained by the social satire that serves as the backbone of the movie and that they will see the setting as a place that is totally out of control and in need of a being like Robocop.
 You could try to accomplish the second point in a number of ways, such as by having somebody quote statistics or showing a large-scale violent montage, but statistics don’t breed sympathy and a focus on the personal is more effective than a focus on the big picture when it comes to American audiences.
 By showing the audience direct and grisly results one murder, rape, or arson victim at a time, the movie is pushing us very effectively toward the conclusion that something needs to be done and that Robocop is necessary.

-I’m not a huge fan of gratuitous violence in movies.
-The use of gore porn in action films leaves me feeling vaguely disturbed about our direction as a society, while the tendency for horror films to go over the top with gore detracts from the actual scary stuff (Tim Burton’s version of Sweeney Todd, I’m looking at you).
-But Robocop is a prime example of a movie that manages to use graphic violence properly.
-The violence in Robocop gets the audience immediately invested in the setting and the character, all without wasting a lot of time on exposition.
+The use of gore porn in action films leaves me feeling vaguely disturbed about our direction as a society, while the tendency for horror films to go over the top with gore detracts from the actual scary stuff.
+But Robocop is a prime example of a movie that manages to use graphic violence in an effective manner.
+It gets the audience immediately invested in the setting and the character, all without wasting a lot of time on exposition.